ingorohlfing/RMarkdown-dance-of-the-formats/README.md

 README
 ================
 Ingo Rohlfing
-2021-10-04
+2021-10-06

-## Short explainer on motivation
+## Short explanation of motivation

 R Markdown reports are a great tool for turning dynamic code and text into a full-fledged report as PDF, Word file or another format.
-When one is familiar with R Markdown reports, then one most likely knows Rmd scripts visually separating text from chunks with code in them.
+Everyone who is familiar with R Markdown reports most likely knows Rmd scripts that visually separate text and code output from chunks containing code.

-What I only learned over time, slowly, about R Markdown, are two related
-things:
+There are two related facts about R Markdown that I only learned slowly, over time:

 1. One can transform Rmd files into R scripts and vice versa.
 2. One can render R scripts into R Markdown reports.

-As probably everything with R Markdown, this is well documented in the awesome [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) by Xie, Dervieux and Riederer.
+As is probably true about all aspects of R Markdown, this is well documented in the awesome [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) by Xie, Dervieux and Riederer.
 Still, I wanted to post this here because I